Best Times to Visit Nice, France

 Essential Travel Tips

-Nice's public transport is pretty good, but the buses can get crowded, especially during peak season.
+Nice's public transport is pretty good, but the buses can get crowded, especially in summer.
 Consider using the tram for longer distances; it's efficient and covers most of the city.
-Download the 'Libération' app for real-time updates on bus and tram schedules.
+Download the 'Libération' app for real-time schedules and plan your routes ahead, especially during peak hours.

 Weather Details